 - Photo 4: Add the water and scrape the bottom of the pan.
 This is done to release everything that is at the bottom.

 - Photo 5: Add the rice and salt.
-Then take the bouillon cubes, crush them, and add them.
-I like to crush them to make sure not to have a big clump of bouillon in the rice.
-Then stir your rice and taste the water.
+Then, take the bouillon cubes, crush them, and add them.
+I like to crush them to make sure there is a big clump of bouillon in the rice.
+Then, stir your rice and taste the water.
 This is to know if you would like to add more seasoning.
 Cover and cook until most of the water evaporates.
 This should take about 8 minutes.

 - Photo 6: Once all the water has evaporated, I like to stir the rice and make a little dome in the middle of the pot with the rice.
-Then you cover the rice and finish cooking for 20 minutes.
+Then, cover the rice and finish cooking for 20 minutes.

 Recipe Tips